 - At the hatchery where the chicks are hatched, strict sanitation measures and appropriate vaccinations ensure the chicks are off to a healthy start.
 At the feed mill, the corn and soybean meal that the chickens eat is heat treated, killing any bacteria that may be present.
 And on the farm, veterinarians and strict biosecurity measures ensure chickens are safe and healthy.

 - At the processing facility, the U.S. federal meat and poultry inspection system complements efforts by chicken processors to ensure that the every single chicken product is safe, wholesome and correctly labeled and packaged.
 (U.S. Department of Agriculture inspectors are present in every facility that processes chickens – it is required by law.)

 - These efforts at the processing facility include: organic rinses that cleanse the chicken, reducing any potential foodborne pathogens or bacteria; keeping the meat at the proper cool temperature; and using metal detectors to make sure that no foreign object makes its way into a product or package.
 Microbiological tests are then conducted on the products by both the companies and federal laboratories to help ensure that food safety systems are working properly and that each and every final product meets USDA standards for wholesomeness – whether they are for domestic consumption or for export.

 Why do some chicken plants use chlorine?

-The National Chicken Council would estimate that chlorine is used in some rinses and sprays in only about 10% of processing plants in the U.S.
+The National Chicken Council would estimate that chlorine is used in some rinses and sprays in only less than 5% of processing plants in the U.S.

 As part of their food safety systems, in order to meet strict government standards, chicken companies may use antimicrobials at USDA-approved levels to kill or inhibit the growth of bacteria and pathogens like Salmonella.